 In This Article

-Mitsouko created by Guerlain in 1919 had the merit of being the first to present a fragrance based on synthetic molecules to create the peach note, the famous Aldehyde C14.
-The complexity of research, as well as the fashion for powerful and heady perfumes, prevailed for decades over the fruity note… Which will come back in force with Trésor by Lancôme, the sublime J'adore by Dior in 1999 and its notes fruity plum and peach without forgetting Angel and its exotic fruity notes of passion fruit.
+Mitsouko by Guerlain, created in 1919, was the first fragrance to feature a synthetic molecule-based peach note, the renowned Aldehyde C14.
+The complexity of research and the prevailing preference for powerful and intoxicating perfumes dominated the market for decades, overshadowing fruity notes.
+However, fruity notes made a strong comeback with fragrances like Trésor by Lancôme, the iconic J'adore by Dior in 1999, and Angel with its exotic fruity notes of passion fruit.

-The olfactory family with the greatest number of fruity fragrances is obviously the floral family, of which J'adore was the leader, which led many of its companions to glory.
-So let us of course quote 5th Avenue by Elizabeth Arden and Envy by Gucci with fruity apple top notes, Daisy by Marc Jacobs with its fragrances of pear and apple or even the notes of strawberry, raspberry. and apple from Nina by Nina Ricci, without forgetting of course the cherry and raspberry from Guerlain's bestseller La Petite Robe Noire.
+The floral family is home to the largest number of fruity fragrances, with J'adore by Dior being a prime example.
+Other notable fragrances include 5th Avenue by Elizabeth Arden and Envy by Gucci with fruity apple top notes, Daisy by Marc Jacobs with pear and apple fragrances, and Nina by Nina Ricci with notes of strawberry, raspberry, and apple.
+Furthermore, the cherry and raspberry notes in Guerlain's bestseller La Petite Robe Noire deserve special mention.